hashicorp/terraform-provider-hcp/docs/data-sources/waypoint_action.md

 ### Read-Only

-- `action_url` (String) The URL to trigger an action on.
-Only used in Custom mode
 - `description` (String) A description of the Action.
-- `namespace_id` (String) The ID of the namespace where the Waypoint Action is located.
 - `organization_id` (String) The ID of the HCP organization where the Waypoint Action is located.
 - `request` (Attributes) The kind of HTTP request this should trigger. (see [below for nested schema](#nestedatt--request))